Helpful Info, Events, and Activities for Families

 The Rose Hills Foundation Conservatory for Botanical Science houses interactive exhibits designed to engage children and families in a wonder-filled scientific exploration of plants.
 Living plants fill a 16,000 square-foot greenhouse with 50 interactive exhibits and three different habitats (a lowland tropical rain forest, a cloud forest, and a carnivorous plant bog) and a plant lab devoted to experiment stations focusing on the parts of plants.

 Travel back in time and meet Henry E. Huntington, the railroad and real estate businessman who founded The Huntington; watch a short video about The Huntington; see a Red Car replica, grab a themed tour guide, create your own masterpiece, and even take a selfie with The Blue Boy!

-Each Summer, Kids aged 5-13 can join The Huntington's Explorers Club and go behind-the-scenes of the art, library, and garden collections with hands-on experiences that inspire wonder, discovery, and fun!
-Explorers Club runs five consecutive days (Monday through Friday) from 9 a.m.–noon (June through August only) with a different theme each day.
+Each Summer, kids aged 5-13 can join The Huntington's Explorers Camp and go behind-the-scenes of the art, library, and garden collections with hands-on experiences that inspire wonder, discovery, and fun!
+All camp sessions are created with inclusive and age-appropriate activities tailored to the multiple ways kids learn.

 Take some time to unwind and create while you discover an object, artwork, or plant in The Huntington’s collections.
 Each coloring page includes informational text for deeper learning about the source inspiration, plus links to related educational resources.